 Significant portions of the populations of both the United States and Canada are still made up of the ancestors of Dalriadan families.
 Some of those in Canada originally settled the United States, but went north as United Empire Loyalists in the American War of Independence.
 The late 19th and early 20th centuries saw the ancestors of many Scots on both sides of the border begin to recover their collective national heritage through Clan societies and highland games.
 Some of the first North American settlers carried this name or one of its variants:

-Faris Settlers in the United States in the 17th Century
+Faris Settlers in United States in the 17th Century

-Faris Settlers in the United States in the 18th Century
+Faris Settlers in United States in the 18th Century

-Faris Settlers in the United States in the 19th Century
+Faris Settlers in United States in the 19th Century

-Faris Settlers in the United States in the 20th Century
+Faris Settlers in United States in the 20th Century

 The Faris Family Crest was acquired from the Houseofnames.com archives.
 The Faris Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.